gmc-code/PC-microbit-micropython/docs/breadboard_projects/Models_using_definitions.rst

 Scaffold for Tasks
 --------------------------

-| Break the code up into separate blocks using definitions.
+| Imagine that button pressing will control 5 things: text displayed, images shown, LEDS, the motor and the buzzer.
 | For each different type of action to do on the microbit have a separate definition.
 | An example of such a code structure is below.
-| To use the scaffold, delete all the ``pass`` statements and replace them with the specific code.
+| To use the scaffold, delete the unwanted def blocks and threir calls.

 .. code-block:: python